Programmable Media

 Note

-These methods create new assets in your product environment with their own public IDs, as opposed to the assets that are generated (derived) when using transformations, which are cached in the CDN, but aren't stored in your product environment with their own public IDs.
+This method creates new assets in your product environment with their own public IDs, as opposed to the assets that get generated (derived) when using transformations, which get cached in the CDN, but aren't stored in your product environment with their own public IDs.

 Related topics